 If you're planning an event with Q&A, you might want to know what questions your audience will have before the meeting starts.
 There are a few reasons to do this.

-- Often one question will inspire others.
-Collecting questions before the meeting starts minimizes the number of questions people will want to ask after the event.
+Often one question will inspire others.
+Collecting questions before the meeting starts minimize the number of questions people will want to ask after the event.